KilledByAPixel/OS13k/README.md

 - OS13k.Clamp(a, min=0, max=1) - Clamp value between min and max
 - OS13k.Percent(v, a, b) - Get clamped percent between a and b
 - OS13k.Lerp(p, a, b) - Lerp clamped percent between a and b

-### Sound
-- ZzFx sounds are supported by default and several other audio functions are provided
-- ZzFX is open source sound effect generator with an easy to use sound designer https://zzfx.3d2k.com/
-- A seeded ZzFX sound player is available to save space with much smaller sound calls
-- OS13k.PlaySeed(seed, lengthScale=1, volume=1, randomness=.05, frequency) - Play a zzfx sound from seed
-- OS13k.PlaySamples(samples, sampleRate=44100) - Play audio samples
-- OS13k.Note(semitoneOffset=0, rootNoteFrequency=440) - Get frequency of a note on a musical scale
-- OS13k.Speak(text, rate=1, pitch=1, volume=1, language='en', stopSpeech) - Play speech of the text

 ### Program Settings and Defaults
 - name - Display name (if absent will build nice name from camel case src filename)